kulaphongj/spotify_dashboard/README.md

 - **Dropdown Filters**: Quickly search for artists and songs with a text input field, enhancing your discovery process.
 - **Radar Chart**: Visualize your music taste across different audio features, helping to identify your preferred genres and styles.
 - **Genre Pie Charts**: See the distribution of genres within your listening history and explore unfamiliar musical territories.
-- **Tempo Histogram Chart**: Examine the distribution of song tempos in your library to match songs with your preferred energy level.

 ### Tab 2: Find New Music